clay-lab/transductions/README.md

 An experiment consists of several parts, including:
 - **Dataset:** The dataset is the training, testing, and evaluation data given to the model and used to evaluate its performance.
-The dataset for a given experiment consists of a raw input data source, which lives as a TSV file in the `data/raw/` directory and a configuration file which specifies how the raw data is turned into splits for training, testing, and evaluation, as well as any withholding done to create a generalization set or separate tracking splits to evaluate performance on a specific subset of the full data.
+The dataset for a given experiment is defined as an entry in `conf/experiment/dataset/`, and consists of a raw input data source, which lives as a TSV file in the `data/raw/` directory and a configuration file which specifies how the raw data is turned into splits for training, testing, and evaluation, as well as any withholding done to create a generalization set or separate tracking splits to evaluate performance on a specific subset of the full data.
-- **Models:** Models for an experiment are defined by configuration files in the `config/model` directory.
+- **Models:** Models for an experiment are defined by configuration files in the `conf/experiment/model/` directory.
 These configuration files specify the hyperparameters of the model, and allow an experiment to quickly and briefly specify the types of models to be used.
-- **Training Parameters:** Things like batch size, early stopping, learning rate, and so on are defined by config files in the `config/training/` directory.
+- **Hyperparameters:** Things like batch size, early stopping, learning rate, and so on are defined by config files in the `conf/experiment/hyperparameters/` directory.

 ### Dataset Configuration